realityexpander/How_to_program_from_ground_up/10-BackToObjectOrientedProgramming.md

   - Use of `setters` and `getters` is specifically disallowed.
 Instead, the object is expected to respond to messages to change its state, and to respond to messages to get its state.

-  - There are only a few BOOP languages, "Smalltalk" and, _incredibly_, "Javascript" are among the most popular ones.
+  - There are only a few true BOOP languages, "Smalltalk," "Ruby," and, _incredibly_, "Javascript" are among the most popular ones.

 ## Banned COP Patterns in BOOP <a name="banned-patterns-in-boop"></a>
  - ###### banned-patterns-in-boop